 Depending on the school and the severity of the offense, a DUI can ruin a college athlete’s career.
 Colleges and universities vary in their policies, but a drunk driving conviction in college could cause a college athlete to be suspended from key games or even thrown off the team.
 Aside from possibly missing the opportunity to be recruited by a professional team, a DUI could also cause a college student to lose their athletic scholarship, thus, making college impossible to continue.

 3. A DUI denies college students military opportunities.

 Many students pursue ROTC programs in college and hope to attend officer training school upon graduation.
-Not only can getting a DUI in college cause you to be kicked out of the ROTC program, but your since the military takes drunk driving convictions seriously, you may be denied from training school or the military altogether.
+Not only can getting a DUI in college cause you to be kicked out of the ROTC program, but since the military takes DUI convictions seriously, you may be denied from training school or the military altogether.